Transformer-Based Model for Monocular Visual Odometry: A Video Understanding Approach: Related work

 Deep learning replacements in hybrid approaches can be applied to several steps, such as feature extraction \cite{duan2019deep}, feature matching \cite{sarlin2020superglue}, depth estimation \cite{ming2021deep}, and others \cite{arshad2021role}.
 DF-VO \cite{zhan2021df} is a successful example of a hybrid model, where the authors use classical geometric models to estimate the poses, while using deep learning models to estimate optical flow as feature matching.
 It also uses a monocular depth estimator based on deep learning to provide additional information in a scale recovery step.
 Another similar example is RAUM-VO \cite{cimarelli2022raum}, which uses pre-trained models to extract the features and perform the matching, along with the monocular depth estimation.
 The rotation is estimated by a geometric model, and it is adjusted by unsupervised training.
 Therefore, both methods are still hybrid approaches since they combine deep learning with geometry-based approaches.

-Another common application of deep learning in the context of visual odometry is the fusion between imagery and multi-sensor data to improve the accuracy of pose estimation \cite{chen2021rnin, almalioglu2022selfvio}.
-In this case, researchers usually refer to visual-inertial odometry (VIO), where the image information is combined with an IMU sensor to estimate the poses with high precision \cite{qin2022survey}.
+Another common application of deep learning in the context of visual odometry is the fusion between imagery and multi-sensor data to improve the accuracy of pose estimation \cite{almalioglu2022selfvio}.
+In this case, researchers usually refer to visual-inertial odometry (VIO), where the image information is combined with an inertial measurement unit (IMU) to estimate the poses with high precision \cite{qin2022survey}.

 In addition to the mentioned approaches, some end-to-end models extract the 6-DoF pose purely by deep learning techniques directly from the data, without relying on any geometry-based modules or additional sensors.
 End-to-end deep learning-based methods estimate the 6-DoF pose of a camera given a sequence of images.
 It has neither the feature detection and matching steps nor the geometry constraints.
 The main idea is to extract features from images like a common computer vision task, and use them for regression to estimate the camera's pose.